-- What every chemist should know about patents (from ACS' Committee on Patents and Related Matters, so it is U.S.-based, but the general info on what a U.S. patent looks like is useful.
+- What every chemist should know about patents and its 2006 supplement (from US-based ACS' Committee on Patents and Related Matters.
+The general info on what a U.S. patent looks like is useful.
 Also useful if applying for a U.S. patent.)

 - SureChem ~15 million chemical structures data-mined from patents.
 More info from Nature's news blog.

 CIPO's Canadian Patent Database: access over 75 years of patent descriptions and images (August 15, 1978 to present.)
 Search, retrieve and study more than 1,400,000 patent documents.

 The Canadian Intellectual Property Office (CIPO), a Special Operating Agency (SOA) associated with Industry Canada, is responsible for the administration and processing of the greater part of intellectual property in Canada.
 CIPO's areas of activity include: patents, trade-marks, copyrights, industrial designs, and integrated circuit topographies.